Matthew-Wise/feature-flagging-umbraco/Readme.md

 Uses the base property value converter method of checking this, as I am unable to get the correct converter on this request.

 I would suggest never using HasValue and instead null check etc the strongly type value.

+## Attribution
+The logo for Our.FeatureFlags - [Toggle icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/toggle)